gintonicai/documentation/mvp/inference-subchain-guide/faqs.md

 1. Your internet connection
 2. The complexity of your queries (simpler is often faster)
-3. Our [status page](https://status.gintonic.ai) for any ongoing issues

 If the problem persists, please contact support with details about your use case.